sverweij/dependency-cruiser/doc/rules-tutorial.md

 - dependency-cruiser generates _warnings_.
 This is the default, but maybe you want to stop the build.
 You'd need _errors_.
 - The rule has no name.
-For this one rule - no probs.
+For this one rule - no problem.
 If there's more rules it might be handy for your future self (and your co-workers) to reference the rule.
 - The rule matches a little too much for your taste.